Dawn Frederick, Owner/Literary Agent – CLOSED TO QUERIES starting 10/1/19, Only taking pitches at national conferences

 NO PHONE QUERIES WILL BE ACCEPTED.
 Please follow the requested submission guidelines we’ve provided in print and on our website.

 More information about RED SOFA BOOKS, our e-publishing arm, can be found at www.redsofabooks.com

-Dawn Michelle Frederick is the owner and literary agent of Red Sofa Literary, established at the end of 2008.
-She brings a broad knowledge of the book business to the table, bringing multiple years of experience as a bookseller in the independent, chain, and specialty stores; sales, marketing, & book development at a YA publisher, and a literary agent at Sebastian Literary Agency.
-She carries a B.S. in Human Ecology, and a M.S. in Information Sciences from an ALA accredited institution.
-Dawn is a co-founder of the MN Publishing Tweet Up, the News chair for the Twin Cities Advisory Council for MPR, and a teaching artist at Loft Literary.
+Dawn Michelle Frederick is the owner/literary agent of Red Sofa Literary, established in 2008.
+She brings a broad knowledge of the book business to the table, bringing multiple years of experience as a bookseller in independent, chain, and specialty stores; sales, marketing, and book development experience; previously a literary agent at Sebastian Literary Agency.
+She has a B.S. in Human Ecology, and a M.S. in Information Sciences.
+Dawn co-founded the MN Publishing Tweet Up, is a former member of the Twin Cities Advisory Council for MPR, a member of the BOD for Loft Literary, and a teaching artist at Loft Literary.
 You can find her on Twitter at @redsofaliterary.